zelunzhang-melb/Workshop-10/README.md

 remember to check the [relevant Unity docs](https://docs.unity3d.com/ScriptReference/Input.html).

 Note that the mouse position is in _pixel coordinates_, but the game is played in the x-z plane in _world coordinates_.
-This is where skills learned in project 1 should come in handy.
 You’ll need to pick a position in the world based on the mouse click, and use the difference between this position and the player position to determine the direction for the projectile to move.

 > **Note**<br>
 > There's no need to re-invent the wheel here!
-Unity comes with a `Plane` class that
+Unity comes with a [`Plane`](https://docs.unity3d.com/ScriptReference/Plane.html) class that
-> can be queried for a ray cast automatically.
-Check out [this](https://docs.unity3d.com/ScriptReference/Plane.Raycast.html) page
+> can be queried for ray intersection out-of-the-box.
+There's also a [`ScreenPointToRay()`](https://docs.unity3d.com/ScriptReference/Camera.ScreenPointToRay.html)
-> for a very relevant example if you are stuck.
+> method in the `Camera` class.

 #### 2. Enemy defenses